endatabas/endb-book/src/sql/time_queries.md

 ## OVERLAPS

-Returns `true` if any part of the first period is found within the second.
+Returns `TRUE` if any part of the first period is found within the second.

 ```sql
 SELECT {start: 2001-01-01, end: 2001-03-01} OVERLAPS {start: 2001-02-01, end: 2001-04-01};